 Given the potential for predation and food availability to affect the fortunes of Hen Harriers, it is clear that some aspects of grouse-moor management have the potential to benefit Hen Harriers.
 Through control of generalist predators, management for grouse can increase prey availability for harriers by decreasing competing predation on Hen Harrier prey (Redpath et al. 2002), and increase nest survival by reducing predation of Hen Harrier nest contents (Baines & Richardson 2013).
 In addition, management for grouse involves the creation and maintenance of landscapes dominated by heather Calluna vulgaris, which is strongly preferred as a breeding habitat by Hen Harriers in most of their UK range.
 Studies have shown that, when their breeding attempts succeed, Hen Harriers breeding in managed moorland may fledge more offspring than those in other habitats such as young plantations and unmanaged moorland (Etheridge et al. 1997).
 The relevance of these positive influences for overall productivity of harrier populations has been questioned, however, in the context of the levels of persecution associated with grouse moor (Green & Etheridge 1999).
 In the absence of persecution, there is evidence that control of generalist predators can have a strongly positive effect on Hen Harrier breeding numbers (Baines & Richardson 2013).

 Stopping management for grouse has been suggested as a means of improving the fortunes of Hen Harriers (Thompson 2009).
 However, although this would remove the main proximal constraint on populations in some areas, it might not translate straightforwardly into increases in Hen Harrier populations.
-In areas currently dominated by grouse-moor, a shift to alternative land uses such as forestry or high-density stocking with sheep or deer, could diminish the value of the land for harriers by decreasing food availability or nesting success.
+In areas currently dominated by grouse-moor, a shift to alternative land uses such as forestry, high-density stocking with sheep or deer or wind energy development could diminish the value of the land for harriers by decreasing food availability or nesting success (e.g. Wilson et al. 2012, Wilson et al. 2017).
 Efforts are still ongoing by scientists and practitioners on both sides of this conflict to find a way to manage for grouse without illegally controlling raptors (Amar 2014).
 If such a solution can be found, it has the potential to benefit both the grouse shooting industry and Hen Harrier conservation more than alternative scenarios in which the existence of one precludes the other.

 Amar, A. 2014. www.bou.org.uk/about-the-bou/hen-harriers-going-going/